kennethlashley/kennethlashley/README.md

 - 👋 Hi, I’m @kennethlashley
 - 👀 I’m interested in ...
-Web Development
+Web Development and Game Development
 - 🌱 I’m currently learning ...
 HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on ...
 Anything you think I could help on.
 - 📫 How to reach me ... lashley.kenneth@gmail.com